Code-Institute-Submissions/Pyleks-milestone4/README.md

 This Variable make sure the website can run without collecting static files.
 So expect no CSS files or anything from the static folder to be applied.
 | DISABLE_COLLECTSTATIC = 1 |
-So add this if/when you want to run the website to see it load without.
+So add this if/when you want to run the website to see it load without AWS.
-<strong>make sure to remove this variable once AWS is ready to go.</strong>
+<strong>Make sure to remove this variable once AWS is ready to go.</strong>